Chapter 5: Seeding

 Site Preparation thompsbb

-• Walk the site looking for gullies, culverts and other hazards (e.g., logs, stones, stumps, etc.).
+• Walk the site looking for gullies, culverts, logs, stones, stumps, and other hazards.

-• If weed growth is excessive, mow and disk stubble into the soil, if possible.
+• If weed growth is excessive, mow and disc to break and mix the stubble into the soil, if possible.

 Seedbed Preparation for Drill Seeding

-• To reduce erosion, don’t smooth up the site until just before planting.
+• To reduce erosion, do not smooth the site until just before planting.

-• Relatively level sites can be worked with a disk, chain-tooth harrow or similar equipment.
+• Relatively level sites can be worked with a disc, chain-tooth harrow, or similar equipment.

-• To avoid excessive clodding, don’t work the site while it’s too wet.
+• To avoid creating excessive dirt clods, do not work the site while it is too wet.

-• Cultipacking can help firm the seedbed and reduce clods.
+• Cultipacking (i.e., breaking up and leveling a seedbed) can help firm the seedbed and reduce clods.

 Seedbed Preparation for Hydroseeding